-If you test the game, you’ll see that we are now go to the Coin Grab World once and then we can not use the return to the Coin Grab World twice.
-However, you can see it shows the world for just a moment while the observer is routing us back.
+If you test the game, you’ll see that we are now going to the Coin Grab World once, and then we cannot return to the Coin Grab World again.

 Okay, let’s look at our final tip, trick, and hack – the timer trick.
 Let’s say when players went into that secret coin grab, that we only wanted to give them 10 seconds to grab as many coins as they can.
 This next part, our 100th page, is going to be a little complicated.

 Go up into the mind map and get into our original world node.
 Create a new action, just grab any old graphic, it’s never going to be seen in the game, and drag anything into the action option on the drag and drop wheel.